 - It comes in 6 different color options.

-- The filter will last four weeks on average, but with normal use, it can last up to 8 weeks.
+- The filter will last four weeks on average, but it can last up to 8 weeks with normal use.

 Coming in 6 unique colors, the BWT Premium pitcher looks great while it is turning your water into crisp, clean water.
 This pitcher is different than most.